Continue Your Search for Knowledge

 Application

-When completing your address on your application, your permanent address must be your home country address, even if you are currently residing in the United States.
+When completing the address on your application, your permanent address must be your home country address, even if you are currently residing in the United States.
 Your mailing address should be the current location where you are residing.
 Do not list the United States address of a friend or relative.

 Letter of Recommendation

-A recommendation form will be sent directly to the individual(s) listed on the application.
-Students may change their recommender or resend this form through the Admission Account.
+If needed for your application, recommendation forms will appear on your admission checklist.
+The form will be sent directly to the individual listed on the application.
+Applicants may change their recommender or resend this form through the Admission Account.

 Personal Statement / Writing Sample